 |---|---|---|---|---|

-The BSP has maintained its overnight rate at 5.75%, signaling continued policy stability.
-However, the average 91-day T-bill yield has reached 4.8%, indicating a steady increase in the government's short-term borrowing costs.
-The estimated inflation rate for May 2026 is 3.5%, continuing a gradual upward trend that the central bank is closely observing.
+The BSP's overnight rate remains stable at 5.75%, indicating the central bank's commitment to current monetary policy.
+However, the average 91-day T-bill yield has now reached 5.0%, marking a sustained increase in short-term government borrowing costs.
+The confirmed inflation rate for June 2026 is 3.7%, signaling a continued upward trend in general price levels, which impacts business costs.

 It is important to reiterate that no major banks, including BDO, BPI, Metrobank, PNB, or Security Bank, offer "Ascend Loans" as a branded product.
 Ascend Phils Lending Corporation is the sole dedicated provider of this service.
 They operate nationwide, utilizing both their own offices and a network of accredited agents to reach SMEs across the archipelago.